artur-shaik/CueParser/README.rst

 will output content with such template:

 * for header: %performer% - %title%\\n%file%\\n%tracks% (also can be %format%, %rem%, %songwriter%)
-* for tracks: %performer% - %title% (also can be %offset%, %index%, %songwriter%)
+* for tracks: %performer% - %title% (also can be %cuetime%, %offset%, %index%, %songwriter%)

 **$ cuegen.py -f file.txt**